vikas9dev/spring-ai/docs/04-teaching-llms-to-remember---the-power-of-chat-memory-in-spring-ai_combined.md

 1. Add the required Maven dependencies.
 2. Leverage the built-in implementation class named `JdbcChatMemoryRepository`.

-Similarly, if you add dependencies for Neo4j or Cassandra, Spring provides corresponding implementation classes: `Neo4jChatMemoryRepository` and `CassandraChatMemoryRepository`.
+Similarly, if you add dependencies for Neo4j and Cassandra, Spring provides corresponding implementation classes: `Neo4jChatMemoryRepository` and `CassandraChatMemoryRepository`.

 📝 **Note:** Always check the official Spring documentation first when storing chat messages in a specific database or storage system.
 If the documentation mentions your database, you can use the default implementation classes provided by the framework.
 Otherwise, you can create your own implementation.

-### Custom Chat Memory Bean Configuration

-To define your own chat memory bean with custom configurations like `maxMessages`, you need to create a bean definition and use the builder pattern as shown above.

-### H2 Database Configuration

-The following properties are used to configure the H2 database to store chat message details:

-*   (Properties were not explicitly listed in the original transcript, but would be listed here if they were)

 ---

-## 8. Understanding Max Messages and Context Window Size in LM Models
+## 8. Understanding Max Messages and Context Window Size in LM Models - Avoiding Token Overload

 As a developer, you might be tempted to configure a large number for max messages (e.g., 1000) to enhance the user experience.
 However, this decision requires careful consideration due to its implications on context window size and cost.